Master of Ceremony: Ian Henschke

 He has progressed to management level and is currently the manager of Special Crime Investigation Section of the Public Protection Branch.

 Andrew Haszard, Head of Operations Dementia Centre HammondCare

 Andrew Haszard, Head of Operations Dementia Centre, HammondCare and Registered Nurse joined HammondCare community care team in 2014.
 Previous experience included managing a group home for young men living with an acquired brain injury.
 With HammondCare Andrew has managed Home Care Packages and experienced both the impact of transitioning to a consumer-directed care environment in 2015 and the Home Care Package reforms in 2017.
 As Head of Operations for The Dementia Centre, Andrew oversees the national delivery of Dementia Support Australia (DSA) an amalgamation of the Dementia Behaviour Management Advisory Service (DBMAS) and Severe Behaviour Response Teams (SBRT) programs.
-Always taking a person-centred approach to care, Andrew focuses on dignity, choice and developing partnerships in care between family, staff and clients.
+Always taking a person-centered approach to care, Andrew focuses on dignity, choice and developing partnerships in care between family, staff and clients.
 “It’s people’s right to be heard, to have a choice, and to have control.
 We must acknowledge this and effectively managing risk rather than eliminating it.”

-Anne Gale, Public Advocate The Office of Public Advocate
+Elly Nitschke, Manager Dispute Resolution Service The Office of Public Advocate

-Gabriel Canny, Director Legal Services Commission
+Gabrielle Canny, Director Legal Services Commission

 Gabrielle Canny is the Director and CEO of the largest and busiest legal practice in SA - the Legal Services Commission.
 Many of you may know it simply as legal aid.